Agriculture in Brazil: Soil erosion

 A large part of the Southeast and Northeast region of the country is made up of granitic and gneiss rock formations, covered by a layer of regolith, very susceptible to soil erosion and gully formation.
 Bertoni and Neto point out this condition as one of Brazil's highest environmental dangers, and a large part of them result from human activities.

 Soil erosion removes nutrients and causes the loss of structure, texture and the decrease of infiltration rates and water retention.

 Plowing and herbicides to control undesirable weeds leave the soil exposed and susceptible to erosion – either by loss of topsoil (which is richer in nutrients), or from gullies.
 The lost soil fills rivers and reservoirs with silt.
 One solution is no-till farming, a practice not in wide use.

+Soil degradation is commonly associated with Sugarcane fields, comparatively higher than pastures and forests.
+Estimated erosion rates are up to 30 Mg ha per year.

 Pesticide

 The world's four thousand agrochemicals are produced in about 15,000 different formulations, 8,000 of which are licensed in Brazil.
 They include insecticides, fungicides, herbicides, vermifuges, and also solvents and sanitizers.
 They are widely used to protect crops from pests, disease and invading species.
 Indiscriminate use causes unnecessary accumulation of those substances in the soil, water (springs, groundwater, reservoirs) and air.

 Brazil uses an average of 3.2 kg of agrochemicals per hectare – ranking tenth globally, in some studies, and fifth, in others.
 São Paulo state is Brazil's largest user, and the largest producer, comprising 80% of the total.
 Mitigation techniques include farmer education, and the development of resistant species, better farming techniques, biological pest control, among others.

 In 2007 tomatoes, lettuce and strawberries showed the highest rates of contamination by agrochemicals.
 Farmer awareness is low and few comply with rules on the use of these substances, such as Individual Protection Equipment (EPI).

 According to information from Anvisa, Brazilian farming uses at least ten types of agrochemicals prohibited in other markets, such as the European Union and the US.
 In September 2019, Brazil's Agriculture Ministry approved 63 pesticides for commercial use as the government seeks to decrease a backlog of applications for new agricultural chemicals.
 According to an investigation by Unearthed, more than 1,200 pesticides and weedkillers, including 193 containing chemicals banned in the EU, have been registered in Brazil between 2016 and 2019.